-Vice-President: Bennie Keys
+President: Bennie Keys

 Elgin Vines has been described as one of the most sought-after jazz bassists in Western Michigan.
 He started stroking the strings professionally over 40 years ago, making a switch from woodwinds at the urging of his college music professor who needed a good bassist and pointed out greater career opportunities for bass players.
 The West Michigan Jazz Society named Elgin the 2005 Jazz Musician of the Year.

 As a retired technologist and claims analyst for Amway Corporation, Elgin plays these days for the love of it and spends his spare time listening to his jazz collection, as well as offering technical assistance and moral support to young bassists when requested.
 He also leads his own group, ELGIN VINES & COMPANY.

-Board Member: Michael Crawford
+Board Member: Christina Fong